wp-plugins/threewp-broadcast/readme.txt

 Donate link: http://mindreantre.se/donate/
 Contributors: edward mindreantre

-Network plugin to broadcast posts to other blogs.
+Network plugin for PHP v5.4 to broadcast posts to other blogs.
 Custom post types, custom taxonomies, post meta and attachments are supported.

 == Description ==

-Network plugin to broadcast posts to other blogs.
+Network plugin for PHP v5.4 to broadcast posts to other blogs.
 Custom post types, custom taxonomies, post meta and attachments are supported.
 A blog whitelist and blacklist exist.

 Broadcasted posts can be linked to their parents: updated parent posts also update the child posts.
 Child post permalinks can be overriden with a link to the parent post.